 Diabetic neuropathy is a type of nerve damage that can occur if you have diabetes.
-High blood sugar (glucose) can injure nerve fibers throughout your body, but diabetic neuropathy most often damages nerves in your legs and feet.
+High blood sugar (glucose) can injure nerves throughout the body.
+Diabetic neuropathy most often damages nerves in the legs and feet.

-Depending on the affected nerves, symptoms of diabetic neuropathy can range from pain and numbness in your extremities to problems with your digestive system, urinary tract, blood vessels and heart.
-For some people, these symptoms are mild; for others, diabetic neuropathy can be painful, disabling and even fatal.
+Depending on the affected nerves, diabetic neuropathy symptoms include pain and numbness in the legs, feet and hands.
+It can also cause problems with the digestive system, urinary tract, blood vessels and heart.
+Some people have mild symptoms.
+But for others, diabetic neuropathy can be quite painful and disabling.

 - Numbness or reduced ability to feel pain or temperature changes

-- A tingling or burning sensation
+- Tingling or burning feeling

 - Sharp pains or cramps